RyannWilcox/Life/README.md

 It is a work in progress...</br>

 v.
+3.0:
+You can now Pick different patterns and change the speed of generation iterations.
+Colors coming soon....

+v.
 2.0:
 You can now click to manipulate cell placement.
 More functionality coming soon..